learn-co-students/austin-web-102819/mod_2/2.0_rails-forms-associations/candyshop/README.md

 - `rails g resource User name`––this will create a User model, UsersController, and create a migration for users.
 Remember that we do not need to say `name:string`.
 The rails generator will default to use a string:
   - Check your migration files.
+  - Other Generating commands: Try to look up the difference.
+Look at how much magic it does for you?
+    - rails g model
+    - rails g scaffold

 - We need to tell our User that is `has_many` candies: